akiradeveloper/norpc/README.md

 ## Motivation

-Developing an async application is often very difficult task but building an async application as a set of microservices makes designing and implementation much easier.
+Developing an async application is often a very difficult task but building an async application as a set of microservices makes both designing and implementation much easier.

 gRPC is a great tool in microservices.
-You can use this for communication over network but this isn't good idea unless networking involves.
+You can use this for communication over network but this isn't a good idea unless networking involves.

 In such case, in-process microservices is a way to go.
 The services run on async runtime and communicate each other through in-memory async channel which doesn't occur serialization thus much more efficient than gRPC.
 I believe in-process microservices is a revolution for designing local async applications.